Anderson-Lai/rmc-frontend/README.md

 If you find any issues, please either contact me via email at andersonmhlai26@gmail.com or submit a pull request fixing the issue.

-If the pull request solves the issue and does not introduce any new issues, it will be merged and pushed to production
+If the pull request solves the issue and does not introduce any new issues, it will be merged and pushed to production.